GAPS IN EMPLOYMENT

 Be Honest About Your Work History

 Where you have longer gaps, simply include the dates but put in a brief reason for the gap.
-Obviously your CV needs to be scrupulously honest, but there are ways of slanting the information to give the best possible impression.
+Obviously, your CV needs to be scrupulously honest, as you would have to undergo employment verification and work history background checks (more information about this process can be found online) before joining any company.
+But there are ways of slanting the information to give the best possible impression.
 For example, if you are unemployed for a longer period you would be well advised to sign up for some relevant courses.
-That would mean you could put Career break including further professional development.
+That would mean you could put a Career break including further professional development.